What Do You Really Want? Why Success Comes to Those Who Have Clarity

 Thankfully, blurred vision can be cured.
 If you find yourself in a situation where your future is foggy and your direction is uncertain, then your mission is to get clarity about your vision.
 Your vision is your mission, in other words.

-For instance, my vision is to be an expert in Life Leadership.
+For instance, my vision is to be an expert in Life Leadership and personal-development.
 That’s my cause, to help people become who they were born to be and do what they were meant to do.

 That’s what I want to be known for.
-My mission to achieve that vision is to help 5000 people like yourself reach black diamond mastery in the Life Leadership program within the next 15 years.
+My mission to achieve that vision is to help 50,000,000 people like yourself awaken the abundance of your natural state of being within the next 15 years, hopefully sooner.

 So a useful exercise to get clarity on your vision and mission is to ask yourself this question: